QComputingSoftware/pypi-qiskit-connector/README.md

 - Detects your active plan (Open, Standard, Premium, Dedicated) and sets up the correct channel/instance.
 - It has functions to save your account using its (`qiskit_smart`), to verify QPU resources using (`qpu_verify`, `is_verified`), and retrieve a ready-to-use backend using (`connector()`).
 Presents you with the least-busy backend to run your quantum application code in realtime instead of you using simulators.

-###### 🐍 Package built and maintained by Dr. Jeffrey Chijioke-Uche, IBM Quantum Ambassador & Research Scientist.
+###### 🐍 Software built and maintained by Dr. Jeffrey Chijioke-Uche, IBM Quantum Ambassador & Research Scientist.
 ---

 ## 📋 Features & API

-All of the following functions are available after you import the module:
+These functions are available after you import the module:

 ```python
 from qiskit_connector import (